PauloGoncalvesBH/contract-test-nirvana/README.md

 When the consumer publishes a new contract, it is necessary to ensure that the provider has performed on top of this contract.

-For this to happen, a webhook is used in Pactflow which, when identifying that a contract with changed content or a new tag (new branch) has been published, triggers the provider's pipeline by passing the URL of this contract.
+For this to happen, a webhook is used in Pactflow which, when identifying that a contract with changed content or a new branch has been published, triggers the provider's pipeline by passing the URL of this contract.

 > The pipeline called via webhook is [provider-ci-triggered-by-webhook.yml](./.github/workflows/provider-ci-triggered-by-webhook.yml).